 Kabir Singh Controversy: 'Arjun Reddy' Star Vijay Deverakonda DEFENDS Director Sandeep Reddy Vanga!

-While Shahid Kapoor's 'Kabir Singh' earned big bucks at the box office and emerged an all-time blockbuster, the film also got its share of criticism for "glorifying" misogyny and "normalising" violence against women in the name of love.
+While Shahid Kapoor's 'Kabir Singh' earned big bucks at the box office and emerged as an all-time blockbuster, the film also got its share of criticism for "glorifying" misogyny and "normalizing" violence against women in the name of love.
 The film further invited a controversy when director Sandeep Reddy Vanga in an interview made some controversial statements while defending these allegations.

 The filmmaker said, "When you are deeply in love and deeply connected to a woman (and vice versa), if you don't have the liberty of slapping each other, then I don't see anything there."
 Vanga's explosive quote was not just heavily slammed by the netizens, but even received flak from few celebrities as well.